Social projects

 Cooperation with Ukraine’s Ministry of Foreign Affairs

-Providing native-language guidance to Ukrainians sheltering in 96 countries, a consulting call center and a 24/7 chatbot service handle requests and give advice.
+Through this initiative, native-language assistance is provided to Ukrainians seeking refuge in 96 countries.
+A consulting call center and a 24/7 chatbot service respond to inquiries and offer real-time advice and support.

 Support for cultural projects